 How to Climb Better in a Competition

-Whether you are climbing in a competition at your local gym or competing in an Olympic qualifying event, you want to perform at your best.
+Whether you are climbing in a competition, at your local gym, or competing in an Olympic qualifying event, you want to perform at your best.
 Nothing feels worse than walking away from a competition feeling like you could have climbed better.
-And even though climbers can be supportive of one another, the competitive atmosphere can be incredibly intimidating and can also lead to you not performing as well as you’d like.
+And even though climbers can be supportive of one another, the competitive atmosphere can be incredibly intimidating and can inhibit your performance.

 Climbing competitions come in a couple of different forms.
-Whether you are at an outdoor bouldering comp or an indoor ropes comp, at your local gym or visiting from out of town, there are common themes that can hold you back from performing well.
-Some climbers get nervous from all of the eyes on them and climb sloppy because they are shaky or nervous.
-Others may feel the pressure to send and won’t execute moves they know they should because of the fear of failure.
+Whether you're at an outdoor bouldering comp, an indoor ropes comp, at your local gym, or visiting from out of town, there are common themes that can hold you back from performing well.
+Some climbers preform poorly simply because they feel nervous in front of a large audience.
+Others may feel the pressure to send but won’t execute moves they know they should because of the fear of failure.

 From shaking the nerves to being strategic about how you approach the competition, here are a couple of ways that amateurs and pros alike make sure that they climb better in competitions.